superwebshare/super-web-share/README.txt

 #### Requirments for working SuperWebShare?
 * The Website should be served fully via a secured origin, i.e., the green padlock should be there on the address for working Super Web Share.
-* Else by default, our fallback popup will show on those browsers where users can share via WhatsApp, Facebook, LinkedIn and Twitter and also comes with the Copy link option (on https sites).
+* Else by default, our fallback popup will show on those browsers where users can share via the major social sharing platforms like WhatsApp, Facebook, LinkedIn and Twitter and also comes with the Copy link option (on https sites).

 == Installation ==